 April is National Poetry Month, and we’re celebrating by featuring examples of “civic” poetry from new and familiar voices.
 Throughout the month we’ll be discussing what it means to be civic through the art of words.
 Join us on Twitter at #civicpoetry.

 Reginald Dwayne Betts

 Reginald Dwayne Betts is the author of a memoir and two books of poetry.
-His memoir, A Question of Freedom: A Memoir of Learning, Survival, and Coming of Age in Prison (Avery/Penguin, 2009), was awarded the 2010 NAACP Image Award for non-fiction.
+His memoir, A Question of Freedom: A Memoir of Learning, Survival, and Coming of Age in Prison (Avery/Penguin, 2009), was awarded the 2010 NAACP Image Award for nonfiction.
 His books of poetry are Shahid Reads His Own Palm?
 (Alice James, 2010) and Bastards of the Reagan Era (Four Way Books, 2015).
 Betts is a 2010 Soros Justice Fellow, 2011 Radcliffe Fellow, and 2012 Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellow.
-In 2012, Betts was appointed to the Coordinating Council of the Office of Juvenile Justice and Delinquency Prevention by President Obama.
+In 2012, Betts was appointed to the coordinating council of the Office of Juvenile Justice and Delinquency Prevention by President Obama.
 He is a graduate of Prince George’s Community College, the University of Maryland, the MFA Program at Warren Wilson College, and is currently a student at Yale Law School.
-You can follow him at @dwaynebetts.
+Follow him on Twitter: @dwaynebetts.